Quol04/Applications-dev/README.md

 # WEBSITE DEVELOPMENT
 This Repo is for keeping track of a project I am currently doing, and the idea is not entirely mine.
 It's for practice.
-I started working on it on
+I started working on it on,
 #### 4/02/2025

 ## NOTES
-This is for practice and I don't own the pictures or any other materials used in the development of this project/Website
+This is for practice and I don't own the pictures or any other materials used in the development of this project/Website, they were just used to make the pages more lively.

 ### Added some JavaScript for functionality/Interactivity
 For more interaction, a few lines of code were necessary.